Blog header image: Product Marketing vs. Product Management Guide article.

 Product Marketing vs. Product Management Guide

 A lot of hard work goes into launching profitable products.
-Many teams and stakeholders are involved — including product marketing and product management.
-This may appear to be different ways of saying the same thing, like Gershwin's "to-may-to" and :to-mah-to, but they’re actually more like apples and oranges.
-They’re separate disciplines with distinct and equally important responsibilities.
-The two roles need to work together to create harmonious interactions between people and products, so naturally there’s some overlap.
+Many teams and stakeholders are involved, including product marketing and product management.
+The two may sound like the same thing, but they’re more akin to apples and oranges.
+Product marketing and product management are separate disciplines with distinct and important responsibilities.
+The two need to work together to create harmonious interactions between people and products, so naturally there’s some overlap.

-But where exactly does one role stop and the other start?
-This can vary between companies, but there are some key areas of focus that make each role unique.
+But where exactly does one discipline stop and the other start?
+They can vary between companies, but there are key focus areas that make each unique.

 What is product marketing?

 Product marketers define how to position a product in the market.
-This sets the direction for creating a compelling story that communicates the value of the product and coordinating the launch to global regions across sales channels.
+They set the direction for a compelling story that communicates the value of the product, and they coordinate the launch to global regions across sales channels.

 What is product management?